GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortalInterlock.md

 - The `disabled` mode allows the portals to open with no interlock restrictions.

-Please see the [Operational Mode Overview](../ApplicationConfiguration/ModeOverview.md) document for more information.
+Please see the [Operational Mode Overview](../ApplicationConfiguration/ModeOverview.md) document for more information on modes.

+All portals to be interlocked together must be on the same controller.
+To add a portal to a portal interlock, the portal record must contain the reference to the controlling interlock by setting the `portalInterlock` property to a portal interlock id.
+The portals sensor's must be set to `unsupervised` or `supervised` for the interlock to work.

+It is possible to have one or more portals in the `Unlocked` mode.
+If this is the case, the unlocked portals will be temporarily locked, while another is open.

 ````json
 {